MicrosoftDocs/windows-dev-docs/hub/android/xamarin-native.md

 ## Create a new Xamarin.Android project

 Start Visual Studio.
-Click File > New > Project to create a new project.
+Select File > New > Project to create a new project.

 In the new project dialog, select the **Android App (Xamarin)** template and click **Next**.